Man Utd reach €55m agreement to sign Bruno Fernandes | Goal.com

 But the player will now travel to Manchester on Wednesday to complete the move ahead of a potential debut against Wolves in the Premier League on Saturday.

-Fernandes' arrival comes as a timely boost to United manager Ole Gunnar Solskjaer, who has begun to come under increasing pressure in recent weeks.
+Fernandes' arrival comes as a timely boost to United manager Ole Gunnar Solskjaer, who has come under increasing pressure in recent weeks.

 The former United forward has seen his side slip to three defeats in their last four league games to leave the 20-time English champions six points adrift of fourth-placed Chelsea in their pursuit of Champions League football.

-The Old Trafford outfit also find themselves 3-1 down following the first leg of their Carabao Cup semi-final, with the second leg scheduled for Wednesday at the Etihad Stadium.
+The Old Trafford outfit also find themselves 3-1 down to Manchester City following the first leg of their Carabao Cup semi-final tie, with the second leg scheduled for Wednesday at the Etihad Stadium.

 Fernandes' signing may also take some heat off executive vice-chairman Ed Woodward, with fans having been vocal in recent weeks regarding the club's failure to sign any players during the January window.